Placenta praevia: North America

 In North America placenta praevia occurs in 2.9 per 1000 pregnancies.
-Ethnic differences indicate White women are less likely to experience placenta praevia than Black women.
+Ethnic differences indicate white women are less likely to experience placenta praevia than black women.
 Additionally, more cases of placenta praevia are found in women from low-income areas which are linked to insufficient pregnancy care.
-According to the socioeconomic demographic in North America, Black women are more likely to come from low income areas and are thus more likely to develop placenta praevia.
+According to the socioeconomic demographic in North America, black women are more likely to come from low income areas and are thus more likely to develop placenta praevia.

 In Nova Scotia, infants born to pregnant woman who experience placenta praevia have a mortality rate 3–4 times higher than normal pregnancies.
 A couple of factors contribute to this rate, including length of time fetus was in the womb and mother's age.
 Infants that did survive experienced increased rates of birth defects, breathing problems, and blood abnormalities.

-Research suggests that the incidence of placenta praevia in the U.S. is increasing as a result of the increased rate of Caesarian sections.
+Research suggests that the incidence of placenta praevia in the U.S. is increasing as a result of the increased rate of Caesarean sections.